 What is it?

 Most of the information we have on omega-6 fatty acid supplements comes from studying specific omega-6 fatty acids or plant oils containing omega-6 fatty acids.
-See the separate listing for evening primrose oil.
+See the separate listings for gamma linolenic acid, as well as evening primrose, borage, and black currant.

 How effective is it?